Thoro-las/fsharp-progress/README.md

-# fsharp-progress
+# F# Learning Projects
-Repository for my progress in learning F#
+Repository for my progress in learning F# by making small projects that require multiple parts of the language.